TeHanHunter/Searching-Eclipsing-Binaries-in-TESS/README.md

 After installing required packages, clone the master folder and run Searching_EB-Command_line.py on a command line.
 Locate tess_cnn.h5 file in CNN Training folder and you can start using it!

 ## Running the Search
 The script askes for several parameters and saves figures and data that are selected by these parameters.
-The time taken for each pixel is roughly 6 seconds.
-Below is an example for the open cluster [FSR2007] 0728, which returns the figure shown above.
+The time taken for each pixel is roughly 6 seconds on my pc.
+Below is an example for the open cluster [FSR2007] 0728.
 This is a 400 pixel cut, and it took approximately 40 minutes in a test run.

 ```
 Target Identifier: [FSR2007] 0728